gxf1212/notes/MD/FYP-notes.md

 but not used in method 1

+> https://cgenff.umaryland.edu/  itself, the program to assign parameters for your ligand
+>
+> the "penalty score" is returned to the user as a measure for the accuracy of the approximation. in `.rtf`

 Use CHARMM-GUI---input generator---ligand reader and modeller

-refer to preparation videos mentioned above
+refer to preparation videos mentioned above, and [the official one](https://www.bilibili.com/video/BV1bM4y1P7tB)

 > **CHARMM GUI basic tips**
 >